UPDATED: April 2019

 When candidates arrive at the examination location they will be asked to sign an attendance roster and present government issued identification that includes both a photograph and signature (e.g. passport or driver’s license).
 Candidates will then be asked to locate their seat, which typically will be marked with a name card.

 It’s recommended that candidates bring ear plugs.
-Some exam rooms may not have a wall clock available.
+Some examination rooms may not have a wall clock available.
 Although the proctor will announce the time, candidates may find it helpful to bring a wristwatch.
 “Smart Watches” (e.g. Apple/Android Watch) are not permitted.
 Candidates may bring a water bottle/beverage.
-Because temperatures at the exam location may vary either way, dressing in layers is strongly recommended.
+Because temperatures at the examination location may vary either way, dressing in layers is strongly recommended.

 Candidates may not use books, calculators, papers, notes, cell phones, computers, PDAs, Smart Watches or other aids of any kind during the examination.
 Candidates will be asked to turn off cell phones and store them away with their belongings.